-Acknowledging that this is not a case under the Act of 1963, nonetheless both the terms of the legislation and the fact that the complainant had previously stayed at the hotel without incident and was willing and able to pay for her accommodation leads to the conclusion that a refusal of accommodation by the Respondent on grounds of insisting on a particular form of electronic payment does not appear to be in any way consistent with the terms of the 1963 Act in accordance with which the Respondent offers a particular service to the public.
+Acknowledging that this is not a case under the Act of 1963, nonetheless both the terms of the legislation and the fact that the complainant had previously stayed at the hotel without incident and was willing and able to pay for her accommodation leads to the conclusion that a refusal of accommodation by the

+Respondent on grounds of insisting on a particular form of electronic payment does not appear to be in any way consistent with the terms of the 1963 Act in accordance with which the Respondent offers a particular service to the public.

 The Complainants solicitor spoke of his own experience, both before and after this incident occurred of never being refused accommodation on the basis that he did not present a credit card for payment.
 Adjudication Officers do not live in a box and real-world factual experience can be relevant to a case to be decided.
 As someone who has travelled extensively in Ireland, mainly on business over many years, my experience would be the same as the Complainants solicitor.
-Recognising that the modes of payment and the use of electronic payments has drastically altered since 1963, the key issue which one usually encounter is an ability to pay or to be able to demonstrate an ability to pay, sometimes in advance.
+Recognising that the modes of payment and the use of electronic payments has drastically altered since 1963, the key issue which has occurred is an ability to pay or to be able to demonstrate an ability to pay, sometimes in advance.
 Taking a hold on a card by way of a preauthorisation so that additional items can be charged to the card would be a regular occurrence.
 Or where a debit card and not a credit card is offered for payment then the full balance is deducted at the time of check in.
-That said, as payment is sometimes made in advance or by credit card at check in the question of the form of payment does not arise.
+Online bookings are frequently paid in advance.
+That said, payment is often made by credit card at the time of check in and so an issue, if there were an issue, about the method payment would not arise.